Use this form to report the completion of mandatory and additional required courses for graduates of the three-year bachelor’s degree.

 2. If there are scheduling changes nonetheless, please resend the information to Rivka Zur, and note that you are updating an existing notification.
 If the original notification remains on the site, let Rivka know so that she can remove it.
 Other details can be modified, if necessary, via the same process, while noting that you are updating an existing notification.
 The system will not send out an update following modifications.
 You may send your own notification of scheduling changes to: CS-GRAD -SEMINARS-L listserv.technion.ac.il.

 3. Any notification that goes out via the department distribution list and on the department website will appear under your name.
-If your name has changed, please request that it be updated on the website (prior to sending out the notification).
-See Personal Information for instructions on updating your personal information on the site.
+If your name has changed or does not appear in the student index, please contact Rivka Zur for update (prior to sending out the notification).

-5. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
+4. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
 If it does, the list-serve will automatically send out a notification roughly three days before your lecture, as stated above.
+The seminar lecture will also appear on the Technion Seminar Calendar few hours after it has been registered on the department website.

 The advisor is responsible for submitting a request to the examinations committee.